MillerBrainObservatory/mbo_utilities/README.md

 ### Pip

-For help setting up a virtual environment, see the [Virtual Environments guide](https://millerbrainobservatory.github.io/guides/venvs.html).
+We recommend creating a virtual environment to install all python packages ith `pip` ([see the MBO guide](https://millerbrainobservatory.github.io/guides/venvs.html).

 ```bash
 uv venv --python 3.12.9